JayBlackedOut/hass-nhlapi/frontend.md

 # Frontend Example

-The goal is to eventually have a custom lovelace card to display the sensor's information.
-In the meantime, a makeshift scoreboard can be created using template sensors.
-Follow the steps below to get a result similar to this:
+## Recommended: Lovelace Card
+A custom lovelace card is available [here](https://github.com/JayBlackedOut/nhl-score-card/).
+This is the prefered method for displaying the sensor's information in the frontend.

+## Alternative: Templated

 When no game is scheduled: